 What should I avoid while using peginterferon alfa-2b?

-Avoid coffee, tea, cola, energy drinks, or other products that contain caffeine.
+Avoid coffee, tea, energy drinks, or other products that contain caffeine.

 Peginterferon alfa-2b side effects

 Get emergency medical help if you have signs of an allergic reaction: hives, or a rash that spreads and causes blistering and peeling; chest pain, anxiety, difficult breathing; swelling of your face, lips, tongue, or throat.

 Tell your doctor right away if you have unusual changes in mood or behavior, such as: depression, irritability, feeling hostile or aggressive, hallucinations, thoughts about hurting yourself, or falling back into a previous pattern of drug addiction.
 These symptoms may occur during treatment and up to 6 months after your last dose.

 Peginterferon alfa-2b may cause serious or fatal side effects.
 Call your doctor at once if you have: